dhardy/rfcs/text/0000-epochs.md

 today of providing both a `lib.rs` and a `bin.rs` directly at the top level, which doesn't play well with the new feature.

+**[minor change: terminology]**
-Using epochs, we can deprecate such usage (in favor of the `bin` directory), then make it an error on the preview epoch.
-The module system change could then be made available (and ultimately stabilized) within the preview epoch, before shipping on the next epoch.
+A new major version could deprecate such usage (in favor of the `bin` directory), then make it an error on the preview version.
+The module system change could then be made available (and ultimately stabilized) within the preview version, before shipping on the next major release.

 #### Example: repurposing syntax